Somanatz/Learn_StepWise/docs/application_overview.md

 # GenAI-Campus: Application Overview & Feature Documentation

+**Scope of this Document:** This document provides a high-level architectural overview and detailed textual descriptions of key user flows and features within the GenAI-Campus application.
+It aims to help team members understand the interaction between frontend (Next.js/React) and backend (Django) components.
+While it describes the sequence of operations, it does not include auto-generated visual diagrams (like UML, flowcharts, or detailed function call graphs for every single function), which are typically produced using specialized tools as part of an extensive, ongoing documentation effort.

 ## I. General Application Architecture

 *   **Frontend**: Built with **Next.js** (a React framework).